abduh3131/scroot/scroot/GUI_GUIDE.md

 ## 2. Launch Tab

 The Launch tab controls runtime options and lets you start/stop the autonomy loop.
+Drag the splitters between panes to resize the live feed, advisor console, and log window, and scroll the control column whenever you need more vertical room.

 ### Camera Source
 - **Camera Source** entry accepts either a numeric index (`0`, `1`, ...) or a video file/RTSP URL.